kaixih/kaixih.github.io/_posts/2021-01-07-keras-cudnn-rnn.md

 This post will check the GRU and LSTM layers from Keras, especially focusing on how the parameters are organized in Keras and what transformations are needed to make the parameters compatible for CUDNN.
-This post assumes people have sufficient background of RNN and the equations used are borrowed from the NVIDIA CUDNN documentation.
+This post assumes people have sufficient background of RNN.
+The equations used below are borrowed from the NVIDIA CUDNN documentation.

 ## GRU